-We have to prepare this next generation for a world with more natural disasters and threats to their health and safety—and we don’t even know where to begin.
+We have to prepare the next generation for a world with more natural disasters and threats to their health and safety.

 Our world’s quickly changing landscape due to climate change leaves most parents scrambling for how to discuss the future with our kids.
 As parents, it is our job to make sure that they feel safe and secure and to mitigate what kinds of gloom and doom they are exposed to.
 At the same time, it’s also our job to help our kids understand the way that climate change is impacting the Earth.